appku/stashku/README.md

 ### Breaking Changes
 - [x] Remove depreciated `key` and `keys` functions on PUT requestsion (use `pk` instead).
+- [x] The `meta` function on all request types has been depreciated in lieu of `headers`.
+It will be removed in a future release.

 # Running
 StashKu can be run as a globally installed package with a CLI available to perform a number of operations.